hackerloum/AI-assignment-helper/ENV_VARIABLES.md

 - Verify variable names match exactly (case-sensitive)
 - Ensure no extra spaces in values

-### "Gemini API error"
+### "OpenAI API error"

-- Verify `GEMINI_API_KEY` is correct
+- Verify `OPENAI_API_KEY` is correct
-- Check Google AI Studio account has quota/credits
+- Check OpenAI account has quota/credits
 - Ensure key hasn't been revoked
-- Verify the API key has access to Gemini models
+- Verify the API key has access to both GPT-5 mini and GPT-5.2 models
+- Check your OpenAI account's model permissions

 ### Authentication not working